RainbowMiner/RainbowMiner/README.md

 The miner can be setup to mine any coin or currency, that is listed at the respective pool.
 The pool will then payout to the given non-BTC wallet address.
 Take into account, that non-BTC payouts depend heavily on that coin being mined.
 If the pool has not mined or is not mining that currency, the payouts will be delayed until the pool has mined the blocks.
 Read the pools websites, about the mineability and reliability of a currency.
 It's recommended to use BTC as any other coin could be removed at anytime and payouts will not occur.
 The pools MinerRocks and Ravenminer do not have auto-exchange to BTC.
 Please be careful, what you choose to mine.
 </details>

+### User pools

+A pool that RainbowMiner does not ship can be added as a user pool: open **Config > User Pools** in the web interface at [localhost:4000](http://localhost:4000), enter the stratum host and port, the coin and your wallet and save.
+The pool then takes part in the profit switching like every built-in pool.
+Entries with the same name (other coins, algorithms or regions of the same pool) form one pool, the **Duplicate** button creates them quickly.
+If `PoolName` restricts the pools, the page offers to add the new name.
+The entries live in `Config\userpools.config.txt`, the wallet in `pools.config.txt`.
+The fields, the placeholders and how to read profit and statistics from a pool API are explained in [Doc/USERPOOLS.md](Doc/USERPOOLS.md).

 ## MINERS